Settle down comfortably guys, it’s going to be a long one today. I’m typing this very sleepily after a hectic Barcelona city break.

 Seeing orange trees was also pretty special – I could never get used to that.
 In the cafe I mentioned earlier, they actually squeeze the orange juice right in front of you and it’s honestly the nicest I’ve ever tasted.
 Going back to Tesco’s own is a bit of a wrench if I’m honest.

-We’d met a couple of Rachael’s friends on our first night and got some recommendations on places we could enjoy some local delicacies without being ripped off.
+We’d met a couple of Rachael’s friends on our first night and got some recommendations on places we could enjoy some local delicacies.
 One of those places was Granja Las Pallares on one of the side streets off Las Ramblas.
 The road is Carrer de Petritxol so keep a lookout and hopefully you’ll find it too – it’s filled with locals enjoying churros with the thickest dipping chocolate.
 We actually ended up ordering two portions….